What is a performance improvement plan?

 Acknowledgment and agreement

 I acknowledge that I have reviewed and understood this performance improvement plan and its requirements.
-I commit to meeting the outlined expectations and taking the necessary steps to improve my performance.
+My signature confirms that I have reviewed this plan and understand how expectations are being communicated.

 Employee Signature: _________________________ Date: _______________